lbergnehr/git_lecture/README.md

 # Git lecture

-Git is a decentralized version control system.
+Git is a decentralized version control system and it's great!